 For students, the decision to join the military can be a difficult one.

-We asked 12-year army veteran and Army Master Recruiting Trainer Sgt.
+We asked 12-year Army Veteran and Army Master Recruiting Trainer Sgt.
 Joey Zajonczkoski, as well as Sgt.
-Chicardo Sims who has been in the Marine Corps for 10 years (he currently works in Operational Communications), to give us answers to some of the questions students have about the process of joining the
+Chicardo Sims who has been in the Marine Corps for 10 years (he currently works in Operational Communications), to give us answers to some of the questions students have about the process of joining the military.

 Q: What are the requirements necessary to join the military?

 Sgt.
 Zajonczkoski: There is a physical requirement that entails an extensive full physical exam and the Armed Forces Vocational Aptitude Battery (ASVAB), which tests your mental qualifications and determines your job placement.
 There is also a required legal background check.

 Sgt.
 Sims: Recruits must be between the ages of 17-28, be a U.S. citizen or legal resident, be a high school graduate or on track to graduate from high school within the next year.
 In addition, recruits can have no criminal felony charges or convictions, no more than three dependents, no history of serious medical conditions, and no more than four tattoos.

 Q: How should students talk to their family about their decision to join the military?

 Sgt.
 Zajonczkoski: The best thing to do is get with a good recruiter.
 Have that recruiter sit with the family and give all of the facts.
 That’s what they are trained to do.